Markovian Quantum Neuroevolution for Machine Learning

 Due to the connection rules, not all possible segments can be added at will to the existed paths.
-Whether a new segment is allowed to be added depends on the last gate-block of the given paths, which is similar to a Markovian process.
-In this way, we obtain the $(i+1)$-th generation of paths.
-We then compute the fitness of all $(i+1)$-th generation quantum circuits.
-If the fitness of a circuit is larger than certain given threshold value $f_c$ (or the number of iteration exceed a given number $g_c$), we terminate the iteration and output the corresponding path and quantum circuit.
+Whether a new segment is allowed to be added depends on the last gate block of the given paths, which is similar to a Markovian process.
+In this way, we obtain the paths of the $(i+1)$-th generation.
+We then parallel evaluate the fitness of all $(i+1)$-th generation quantum circuits. whose running time is independent of the number of paths at each generation.
+If the fitness of a circuit is larger than a certain given threshold value $f_c$ (or the number of iteration exceeds a given number $g_c$), we terminate the iteration and output the corresponding path and quantum circuit.
 If none of the circuits has a fitness larger than $f_c$, we repeat this step to generate paths and circuits for the next generation.
-A schematic illustration and the pseudocode for our MQNE algorithm are given in Fig. \ref{fig:algorithm schematic} and Algorithm \ref{alg:evolution algorithm}, respectively.
+A schematic illustration for our MQNE algorithm is given in Fig.~\ref{fig:algorithm schematic}, with the pseudocode provided within the Supplemental Material \cite{Note1}.